aryn-pathak/thrust/JOURNAL.md

 ## DAY ELEVEN
 Okay, so somehow I got the entire thing under the budget, using super cheap generic SimonK ESCs instead of the 4-in-1 ESC costing ~3k, replacing the holybro atlatl VTX with a cheaper VTX as well, and using a cheaper dipole antenna (since lollipop was overkill), and a significantly cheaper HC-12 RF module instead of the RFM69HCW.
 So haven't cut any functionality, maybe reduced ease of assembly and less beautiful, worth ~7k easily tho!

+Submitting now!
+Massive thanks to hack club and the organisers of this YSWS-- its absolutely awesome!
 ### Documentation, BOM: 2.5-3 hours